Everyone has to have breakfast while on vacation. However, breakfast with princesses is a special treat for the young and young at heart.

-Either way, taking your children to these types of dining experiences is a selfless act of love.
-So in this review, I want to share my experience at the Akershus Breakfast with princesses at Epcot.
+Either way, taking your children to these dining experiences is usually a selfless act of love.
+So, in this review, I want to share my experience at the Akershus Breakfast with princesses at Epcot.

-The Akershus Breakfast provides the opportunity to dine with princesses and partake in a Norwegian smorgasbord-style buffet.
-Guests can also expect to receive all-you-care-to-enjoy breakfast platters at their table.
+The Akershus Breakfast allows guests to dine with princesses while partaking in a Norwegian smorgasbord-style buffet.
+In addition, guests will receive an all-you-care-to-enjoy breakfast platter at the table.

-The platters paired with the buffet make for a fairly substantial breakfast.
+The platter paired with the buffet makes for a reasonably substantial breakfast.
 But the real reason most guests visit Akershus is to dine with princesses.

-The point I’m trying to make is that meeting five princesses at the Akershus breakfast might save you hours waiting in line to meet characters later in the day.
+You’ll have the opportunity to meet five princesses at the Akershus breakfast.
+And while the meal is expensive, you might save hours waiting in line to meet characters later in the day.

 Akershus Royal Banquet Hall is located in the Norway Pavilion of Epcot.
-If you are heading into the center of the pavilion, it will be on your immediate right.
-The restaurant does require advanced reservations.
+The restaurant is immediately on the right if you are heading into the pavilion.

 Reservations for character dining are typically sat in staggered groups.
 So after checking in, it might take a few minutes for your group to be called.